akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params.md

 ![Screenshot][410]

+### Choose survey field

 There is a large problem remaining.
 Regardless of the survey field chosen as report parameter, the pump types is shown.
 This is because the [original SQL query](#SQL) sets row1 to represent typehp.
 But we want row1 to be set dynamically depending on the choice made when running the report.
-To do this we create a small script that is run just before running the database query.
+To do this we create a small script that is run just before calling the database.

 In the Outline, select the Ghana survey data set.
 Select the Script tab below the report view.
 At the top there is a list box labelled Script, select the beforeOpen event.
 In the text box below enter the following snippet:
 ```